BernStrom/nasa-habitable-planets-parser/README.md

     Data gathered from the <a href="https://exoplanetarchive.ipac.caltech.edu/docs/data.html">NASA Exoplanet Archive</a>
 </h6>

-## Intro
+## About

-A mini-program built with Deno to parse through NASA's exoplanet archive for Earth-like planets that fits within a set of habitable range profile.
+A mini-program built with Deno to parse through NASA's exoplanet archive data for Earth-like planets that fits within a set of habitable range profile.

 ## Installation